How much does it cost?

 SHOULD I FAST BEFORE COMING TO A SESSION?

 It is essential to stop eating at least three hours before a hijama session.
 You can still drink.
+There are no restrictions in terms of acupuncture sessions.

 What should I do after a session?